Since 2017

 Instructions

-1. Rinse the chicken wings thoroughly under cool running water and remove any stray feathers that may still be attached to the skin.
-Cut each wing at the joint into two parts for easier eating.
-Grease a baking sheet with butter or vegetable oil.
-Mix the flour with salt and half of the dried garlic, dip each wing piece in the seasoned flour to coat lightly, and arrange on the prepared baking sheet.
-Bake the wings in the oven at 200 degrees Celsius for thirty minutes until cooked through.
-The exact cooking time depends on the size of the wings and the power of your oven.
+1. I rinse the chicken wings and remove any stray feathers.
+I cut each wing at the joint into 2 parts – the end section (the tip) can be cut off or left on.
+I grease a baking sheet with butter or vegetable oil.
+I mix the flour with salt and half of the dried garlic, dip the wings in the flour and arrange them on the baking sheet.
+I bake them at 200 °C for 30 minutes until done.
+The time depends on the size of the wings and the power of the oven.

 Step 1